-A. Our three veterinarians supervise care and our staff members are fully trained to spot unusual behaviors and symptoms your cat may be in distress, and provide gentle, compassionate care in your absence.
+A. Our veterinarians supervise care and our staff members are fully trained to spot unusual behaviors and symptoms your cat may be in distress, and provide gentle, compassionate care in your absence.
 Plus, everyone is qualified to work with multiple personality styles from the shyest cat to the most unruly.

 A. We complete a full health record for every guest admitted to our cat boarding facility.
 Our veterinarians are made aware of special dietary restrictions, medication requirements and exercise/stimulation needs, ensuring medically challenged and physically impaired cats are given the extra care and attention they need while you’re away.
 Our staff members are skilled in administering medications to cats.

 A. Everyone gets a little stressed when traveling away from home.
 We provide a quiet and secure place for your cat to get acclimated, and usually cats “settle in” within 24 hours and start acting like they are at home.
 Our boarding area is designed to relieve stress and stimulate your cat.
 A large television plays video and audio appealing to feline senses and each family of cat(s) gets daily playtime outside of their cage to explore and stretch their legs.

 A. Nutritional dry/canned cat food, bedding, toys, feeding dishes and filtered water are provided.
 Special dietary supplements and food are the owner’s responsibility.
 All About Cats Veterinarian Hospital uses your specific feeding instructions.
 You may choose to bring your own food and treats to keep the daily routine as close to normal as possible.